v5ma/selfawarenetworks/ref.map.md

   4239    105
   4240
   4241:   164    151: The Scan Truck approach, that you can see in the video, involves using an array of cameras to capture high resolution images of a person from every angle, to turn that into a 3D avatar, and then to record that person’s facial expressions with a camera mounted in front of that person’s face.
 The motion capture is mapped to the high resolution model resulting in an incredible leap forward for volumetric characters.
-  4242:   165:   352: Since some of Facebook’s servers are located inside the United States we can logically deduce from facts, including many news reports, that the US Government is using Facebook messenger to spy on other countries and also all Americans who have conversations with people who live in other countries which is almost all Americans.
-The US Government can then map and study the relationships of all these Facebook friendships, and they have the option to study your private conversations with the aid of computer automation and analysis tools.
+  4242:   165:   352: Since some of faceobok’s servers are located inside the United States we can logically deduce from facts, including many news reports, that the US Government is using faceobok messenger to spy on other countries and also all Americans who have conversations with people who live in other countries which is almost all Americans.
+The US Government can then map and study the relationships of all these faceobok friendships, and they have the option to study your private conversations with the aid of computer automation and analysis tools.
   4243:   166    440: Digitalax only accepts $MONA for payment (in auctions and instant buy collections (Exclusive, Semi-Rare and Common)).
 However $MONA ERC-20 can be mapped from Ethereum to Polygon and back again.
   4244
   4245:   182    58: https://thehighestofthemountains.com/brainmaps.html